Seismogram: Recording

 After the digital processing had been used, the archives of the seismograms were recorded on magnetic tapes.
 The data from the magnetic tapes can then be read back to reconstruct the original waveforms.
 Due to the deterioration of older magnetic tape medias, large number of waveforms from the archives in the early digital recording days are not recoverable.
 Today, many other forms are used to digitally record the seismograms into digital medias.

-Reading

-Seismograms are read from left to right.

-Time marks show when the earthquake occurred.
-Time is shown by half-hour (thirty-minute) units.
-Each rotation of the seismograph drum is thirty minutes.
-Therefore, on seismograms, each line measures thirty minutes.
-This is a more efficient way to read a seismogram.
-Secondly, there are the minute-marks.
-A minute mark looks like a hyphen "-" between each minute.
-Minute marks count minutes on seismograms.
-From left to right, each mark stands for a minute.

-Each seismic wave looks different.
-The P wave is the first wave that is bigger than the other waves (the microseisms).
-Because P waves are the fastest seismic waves, they will usually be the first ones that the seismograph records.
-The next set of seismic waves on the seismogram will be the S waves.
-These are usually bigger than the P waves, and have higher frequency.
-Look for a dramatic change in frequency for a different type of wave.